Alalalalaki/UT-EH-reading/Advance_EH_selection.md

 > EH papers selected by personal interest.

+Steinwender, C. (2018).
+Real effects of information frictions: When the states and the kingdom became united.
+American Economic Review, 108(3), 657-96.

+Gross, Daniel P. "[Scale versus Scope in the Diffusion of New Technology: Evidence from the Farm Tractor.](https://www.hbs.edu/faculty/Pages/profile.aspx?facId=772591&facInfo=pub)" RAND Journal of Economics 49, no. 2 (Summer 2018): 427–452.

+Gross, Daniel P. "[The Ties That Bind: Railroad Gauge Standards, Collusion, and Internal Trade in the 19th Century U.S.](https://www.hbs.edu/faculty/Pages/profile.aspx?facId=772591&facInfo=pub)" Harvard Business School Working Paper, No. 17-044, December 2016.
+(Revised February 2019.)

+Abramitzky, R. (2015).
+Economics and the modern economic historian.
+The Journal of Economic History, 75(4), 1240-1251.

 Robert A. Margo.
 (2018).
 The Economic History Requirement: Past, Present, Future.
+Working paper.

 Diebolt, C., & Haupert, M. (2018).
 We are Ninjas: How Economic History has Infiltrated Economics. / The Vital Tools: How Economic History Complements and Completes the Training of an Economist.